Projects

 Earnings Mobility and SNAP Participation in Georgia

-This project investigates earnings mobility among SNAP participants using linked administrative data from the State of Georgia.
-The goal of this work is to better understand the earnings mobility of low-income populations and how participation in government benefits programs affects one’s earnings, especially during economic downturns such as the Great Recession.
+This project investigated earnings mobility among SNAP participants using linked administrative data from the State of Georgia.
+Our goal was to better understand the earnings mobility of low-income populations and how participation in government benefits programs affects one’s earnings, especially during economic downturns such as the Great Recession.

-This project is in collaboration with my colleagues at the Fiscal Research Center at Georgia State University.
+This project was a collaboration with colleagues at the Fiscal Research Center at Georgia State University.